 Triggers are used to track events based on query strings.
 You are notified when a condition is met via the Alert Inbox, Email, Incident creation, or a combination of the three.
 The faster an alert is received, the faster the threat can be identified and stopped.

 Think of the DefenseStorm GRID as a car.
-Within the cars computer, there are programed triggers to alert you when something may be wrong.
+Within the car's computer, there are programmed triggers to alert you when something may be wrong.
 For example, if your seatbelt isn't on, you have low tire pressure, low fuel, etc, you receive a notification.
 Some of the notifications are loud beeping, a simple message on your dash, or a message on your dash with a light to draw further attention.
 Triggers serve the same function.
 You create a trigger, set an interval, and customize the notification method when your query is matched.

 The default view of the Trigger homepage displays Active Triggers of all severity levels.
 You can filter the list to view paused or deleted triggers, and/or only certain severity levels.

-- Create new trigger: Enter all fields.
+- Create a new trigger

-Whether you decide to customize a default trigger from the library or create your own, the following fields are available.
+Whether you decide to customize a trigger from the library or create your own, the following fields are available.